About the Artist

 Visual Complement

-To accompany the 'Bioluminescence' series, I have included a short immersive film designed as a sensory window into my creative process.
+To accompany the 'Bioluminescence' series, a short immersive film has been included as a sensory window into the creative process.
 This journey captures the kinetic soul of the ocean, bridging the gap between the silent depths and the living reality of the collector.